azuredevcollege/trainingdays/day4/challenges/06-breakout.md

 ![ApplicationInsights operation dependencies](./images/appinsights-op-dependency.png)

 Here you can see all calls to external services, such as SQL Database.
-If you want to learn more about corss-component transaction, have a look at the documentation [here](https://docs.microsoft.com/azure/azure-monitor/app/transaction-diagnostics)
+If you want to learn more about cross-component transaction, have a look at the documentation [here](https://docs.microsoft.com/azure/azure-monitor/app/transaction-diagnostics)

 Now, navigate to the `Application Map` of your ApplicationInsights instance.
 Here you can see the full application topology across multiple levels of related application components.